IngmarBitter/defenders/md/GodAttributes/GodOmnicience.slides.md

 * God’s foreknowledge does not cause events to occur
 * Example:
-  * I know it will not rain in the next minute
-    * My knowledge is not preventing the rain
+  * Knowing the sun will rise is not causing it
   * Event E occurs freely or randomly
     * God’s knowledge of E does not make it necessary
 * Fatalism imposes an unintelligible constraint on human freedom